 The weather can change very quickly in this region so it is highly suggested that visitors check with local forecasts and pack proper outerwear.
 Cotton retains moisture (such as water or sweat) and can actually keep you cold during chilly trips.
 Synthetic materials that wick moisture away from your body will keep you significantly warmer.
 On a hot, warm day cotton is perfectly fine.
 Always dress for the activities that you will be participating in.

-The Pier Side Landing and Kwa’lilas Hotel are pet friendly and we are happy to welcome and accommodate your best friend.
 While venturing around town, some establishments will allow your pet inside while at others it will be prohibited.
 There are plenty of other outdoor trails and beaches to discover where your pooch is welcome.
 Please note San Josef Bay is the only trail within Cape Scott Provincial Park that approves dogs.
 Dogs in other areas of the park are strictly prohibited.
 Port Hardy has the excellent North Island Veterinary Hospital that is open seven days a week.
 Please note there is off-hours emergency services that can be contacted by calling the NIVH at (250) 949-6732.

 Tipping at restaurants and bars in Canada is typically 15% minimum of your total.
 If you are out on a tour or have a guide, tipping is appreciated but not mandatory.
 While purchasing goods and groceries in our local shops travelers are not required to tip.

 Port Hardy has a Scotiabank, CIBC and Coastal Community ATM.
 If you have specific banking needs with a bank that is not in Port Hardy or Port McNeill, it is advised you take care of your affairs at home or down island before you travel North.